opendocsg/slw-judgments-backfill/2017_SGHC_186/report.md

 _Implying a term of expeditious clearing into the Contract_

-23     The test for implying a term into a contract was summarised by the Court of Appeal in _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ [2013] 4 SLR 193 (“ _Sembcorp Marine_ ”) at [101] as follows:
+23     The test for implying a term into a contract was summarised by the Court of Appeal in _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ <span class="citation">[2013] 4 SLR 193</span> (“ _Sembcorp Marine_ ”) at [101] as follows:

  It follows from these points that the implication of terms is to be considered using a three-step process: